• Skip to Content

 HIST 003B World History From 1500 3 Units

-This course introduces students to the world's regions and civilizations as interconnected entities since 1500.
+This course introduces students to the history of the world's regions and civilizations as interconnected entities since 1500.
 The course examines the fundamental economic, social, political, and ideological elements of human culture in historical context.
 This course is intended to be a thematic approach, which introduces the students to the ideas and accomplishments of significant men and women in each period and region.
 (C-ID HIST 160)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L